ldunham1/coding_guidelines/README.md

 ```

 Use parenthesis for line continuation.
-> :warning: Stay the hell away from backslashes for line continuation.
+> :warning: Just say NO to backslashes for line continuation.

 ```python
 # Long strings